This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Although an epidural hematoma is rare, it can happen due to traumatic needle insertion and spontaneous bleeding during the insertion of an epidural needle.

-A spinal block, also called spinal anesthesia or a subarachnoid block, in which a a qualified medical expert injects a small needle into the cerebrospinal fluid around the spinal cord.[5]
+A spinal block, also called spinal anesthesia or a subarachnoid block, is where a qualified medical expert injects a small needle into the cerebrospinal fluid around the spinal cord.

-The needle transfers medicine to the mother, and the effects of the medication take place almost immediately.
-A spinal block allows the mother to stay awake during a C-section procedure while the medication blocks pain.
+The needle transfers medicine to the mother, and the medication’s effects occur almost immediately.
+A spinal block is often used during a C-section procedure while the medication blocks pain.[5]

 A spinal block differs from an epidural in that it is a one-time shot of anesthesia, while an epidural can provide continuous anesthesia.